Nature Photography Workshops

 IMAgEN8 is a registered charity.
 All donations and earned income fund future workshops.

-We are currently working with two schools in Auckland - Epsom Normal Primary School and Remuera Intermediate School.
+We are currently working with three schools in Auckland - Epsom Normal Primary, Remuera Intermediate and Roscommon School.
 Our nature photography workshops have enhanced students' mental wellbeing, given them the opportunity to experience the wonders of nature through their own photographs, and provided them an avenue to be creative in thought and expression.
-Take a peek at the beautiful glimpses of nature captured by the students!
+We've run these workshops on school grounds and nearby nature reserves.
+Take a peek at the beautiful glimpses of nature captured by the students and what the teachers and school management is saying!
 Their work has been published in form of books that are available in the school libraries.

 New Zealand, like the rest of the world, is facing conservation, climate change and sustainability challenges.
 We want to increase awareness and inspire action, and a critical step is to connect people with nature.